We are now accepting applications for the 2018-2019 PASQUAL cohort.

 - Skills in quality and safety leadership, teaching, and scholarship.

-Graduates of this program will be well-positioned to direct quality and safety initiatives, and to facilitate education and research on these areas.
+Graduates of this program will be well-positioned to direct quality and safety initiatives, and to facilitate education and research in these areas.

-PASQUAL is funded by the U-M Medical Group Division and is administered through the Office of Faculty Affairs and run through the Department of Learning Health Sciences.
+The Program is funded by the Michigan Medicine Quality Department as a faculty development initiative administered through the Office of Faculty Affairs and coordinated through the Department of Learning Health Sciences.

 1. Formal Curriculum of Guided Study